Blizarre/lambdas/birthdayNotifier/README.md

 The AWS SNS topic that will be used to send the message is configured to send an email ***and*** a SMS to my phone (SNS is awesome).

 If I still manage to forget about any of these I will really have no excuses...

+## A small bonus

+I've been playing with the AWS Gateway API to manage the DynamoDB table.
+I created the `AddBirthDay.py` to be used with this service.
+A REST call can then be used to run the lambda and add an element to the table.